sentrysoftware/metricshub/hws-doc/src/site/markdown/integration/helix.md

 ![Helix Dashboards - Monitoring energy usage and carbon emissions](../images/helix-power-costs-CO2emissions-host.png)

-The **Power per Device Type** panel shows an estimation of the energy consumed by the internal components, by type, of the monitored host.
+The **Power per Device Type** panel shows the distribution of the energy consumed by the internal components, by type, for the monitored host.

 ### Identifying the top consumer sites